cutaway-security/ics-summit-2025-osint-workshop/ai_tools.md

 > What are five things to remember when making queries of AI tools?
 Be succinct.

-* Be Specific: Clearly state your goal and provide all necessary details.
+* "Be Specific: Clearly state your goal and provide all necessary details.
 * Provide Context: Give background information to ensure relevant understanding.
 * Define Format/Constraints: Specify desired length, style, or output structure.
 * Iterate & Refine: Don't hesitate to adjust your prompt based on initial responses.
-* Verify Output: Always cross-check factual information, as AI can hallucinate. - Generated using Gemini on 20250608
+* Verify Output: Always cross-check factual information, as AI can hallucinate." - Generated using Gemini on 20250608

 The following are a few considerations the instructors would like you to remember when using AI tools for OSINT, and other, queries.